 Here’s how you can get over another thing that may stop you from posting on social media groups and communities:Google Analytics Hides Social Media Traffic Under Direct Traffic.
 Click To Tweet

-At Growth Hackers Conference in London (back in 2014), we heard from Rand Fishkin of MOZ, that Google was hiding search engine traffic under direct traffic.
+At a Growth Hackers Conference in London, we heard from Rand Fishkin of MOZ, that Google was hiding search engine traffic under direct traffic.
 This made me wonder: what if Google Analytics does the same thing for traffic coming to the blog articles from social media?

-Hopefully now, if you’ll start posting to social media groups, you won’t get yourself demotivated by the fact that it seems like very little traffic is coming from Google Plus, for example.
-As i said, some of it is simply hidden from you.
+Hopefully now, if you’ll start posting to social media groups, you won’t get yourself demotivated by the fact that it seems like very little traffic is coming from Facebook, for example.
+As I said, some of it is simply hidden from you.

 There you have it, Dark Social again.

 Okay, so by now you have most of the theory figured out, and you know what to look for.
-You also know that you need to keep posting, even though the Dark Social will try to mislead you and make you quit.When you post to groups and communities you need to be that person that other people like seeing… Click To Tweet
+You also know that you need to keep posting, even though the Dark Social will try to mislead you and make you quit.When you post to groups and communities, you need to be that person that other people like seeing around.
+Click To Tweet

 Don’t post in a spammy way.When posting to #socialmedia groups make sure you say something that is relevant for all members Click To Tweet

-If you fail to do this, there are VERY high chances that you will be banned from the group, thus losing on of your traffic sources.
+If you fail to do this, there are VERY high chances that you will be banned from the group, thus losing one of your traffic sources.

 Don’t go to a group and post something like: